 AI should speed up work, not add another system to manage.
 On monday work management, AI is built right into your workflows.

-- Digital workforce (coming soon): future capabilities include the campaign manager, designed to analyze performance and deliver actionable ROI recommendations.
+- Digital workforce: Utilize an intelligent team of workers such as Campaign Manager, designed to analyze performance and deliver actionable ROI recommendations.

 Automations: